fastly/terraform-provider-fastly/docs/resources/alert.md

 Optional:

-- `domains` (Set of String) Names of a subset of domains defined on the service that the Alert monitors.
+- `domains` (Set of String) Names of a subset of domains that the alert monitors.
-- `origins` (Set of String) Addresses of a subset of backends defined on the service that the Alert monitors.
+- `origins` (Set of String) Addresses of a subset of backends that the alert monitors.